 the desert, a piece of you gets trapped in....

 Repeat until calm enough to maybe live with yourself.

-Precious Arinze is a Nigerian Poet, freelance writer and undergraduate student of Law at the University of Benin.
-She aspires to have a professional career that exclusively involves eating, someday.
-Her work has appeared in Mikrokosmos, Kalahari Review, Brittle paper, and is forthcoming elsewhere.
+Precious Arinze is a Nigerian Poet, freelance writer, and undergraduate, studying Law at the University of Benin, Nigeria.
+Her work has been published in Mojo journal and is forthcoming in various literary magazines.